jkuehnemund/jkuehnemund/README.md

 ## Hi 👋

-🌱 I’m currently learning the basis of GitHub.
+🌱 I’m currently learning the basics of GitHub.